polterguy/polterguy.github.io/dashboard/index.md

 * [Configuration](/dashboard/configuration/)
 * [Chatbot Wizard](/dashboard/chatbot-wizard/)

-In addition to the above, there's also the profile component, allowing you to change what theme to use, change your password, and change some other settings related to your profile.
+In addition to the above, there's also the profile component, allowing you to change your password, and change some other settings related to your profile.

 ## Generate token